joelouthan/theologic.us/content/posts/here-is-love/0050-here-is-love-romans-837-for-your-consideration.md

 ---
-title: 'Here is Love: For Your Consideration - Romans 8:37'
+title: 'Here is Love: Romans 8:37 For Your Consideration'
 author: Joseph Louthan
 date: 2018-08-20T12:00:38+00:00
 categories: